Understanding the B1 Organisational Competence Proof for Your AFS Licence Application (Updated June 2025)

 Demonstrating Organisational Competence for AFS Licensing

-The B1 Organisational Competence proof is a fundamental document required by ASIC for all AFSL applicants.
-This core proof is essential for demonstrating that your business has the organisational competence to provide the financial services and products you are seeking authorisation for.
-Furthermore, ASIC uses the B1 proof to assess whether your business can meet the ongoing obligations of an Australian financial services (AFS) AFS licensee, ensuring that licensees are competent and capable in the financial services they offer.
+Prior to 16 June 2025, the B1 Organisational Competence proof was a fundamental document required by ASIC for all AFSL applicants.
+This core proof was essential for demonstrating that a business had the organisational competence to provide the financial services and products it was seeking authorisation for.

 The Role of Responsible Managers in B1 Proof

-• Relevant Experience: Outline the professional experience that qualifies each manager; and
+• Relevant Experience: An outline of the professional experience that qualified each manager.

-• Qualifications: Provide information on the educational and professional qualifications held by each manager.
+• Qualifications: Information on the educational and professional qualifications held by each manager.

 Key Components of the B1 Organisational Competence Proof